binipringle/torts/_texts/0-outline.md

 ---

+## Independent Contractors for Vicarious Liability

+An employer is not vicariously liable for torts committed by independant contractors.
+Independant contractor status depends on whether the employer who hired dictates the means, method, and manner of the independant contractor's work.
+The more control exercised, the more likely the person is an employee and not an independant contractor.

+---

+## Parent Child for Vicarious Liability

+Parents are not generally vicariously liable for torts of the child absent a statute saying otherwise.
+Parents can be liable for their own negligence, negligent supervision, or entrustment.

+---

 ## Going and Coming Rule

 When a tort occurs during an employee’s commute to or from work, the Going and Coming rule determines whether the employee was acting in furtherance of the employer’s business at the time.
 The rule states that an employee going to and from work is ordinarily not acting in furtherance of the employer’s business because they are outside the time and space restrictions of their employment.
 Therefore, generally, the employer is not vicariously liable for a tort that occurs during an employee’s commute to or from work.